 CNBC's Bob Pisani and Sharon Epperson report on the state of the stock market and oil futures.

 Jim Iuorio, TJM Institutional Services, discusses his current play on banks.

 Get the best of CNBC in your inbox

-Jens Nordvig, global head of foreign exchange strategy at Nomura Securities International, discusses the upcoming U.S. nonfarm payroll data and why the next FOMC meeting could be "crucial".
+Jens Nordvig, global head of foreign exchange strategy at Nomura, discusses the outlook for the U.S. dollar as the FOMC seems to be increasingly "split".